doivglser/mindevenviro-fanciful/docs/README.md

 * search (shell script)

-  search by path and file suffix, if grep true open file (doesn't work at the moment)
+  search by path and if grep true open's a file to edit or to take a look, you can exclude files, from search output with a word.

 * mysql_cp_db (shell script)